 Pitts was dominant in 2020, showing superb speed, hands, leaping ability, route-running, natural receiving ability, and dynamic mismatch potential for the NFL.
 Every opponent was incapable of covering Pitts, including future early-rounders in the Alabama and Georgia secondary.
 He missed a few games with a concussion, but SEC defenses had no answer for him and he destroyed man coverage from defensive backs all season.
 Pitts could stand to improve as a blocker for the NFL, but he wasn't horrible in that regard.
 Team sources like the fight and effort he displayed as a blocker.

-With his outstanding play the past two seasons, Pitts has proven to be a devastating mismatch problem and worthy of a top-10 choice in the 2021 NFL Draft.
-Some team sources say Pitts is the best receiving weapon in the 2021 NFL Draft and is a more dynamic mismatch weapon than Ja'Marr Chase, DeVonta Smith and Jaylen Waddle.
+With his outstanding play the past two seasons, Pitts has proven to be a devastating mismatch problem and worthy of being a high first-round pick in the 2021 NFL Draft.
+The vast majority of teams feels Pitts is the best receiving weapon in the 2021 NFL Draft and is a more dynamic mismatch weapon than Ja'Marr Chase, DeVonta Smith and Jaylen Waddle.
 Team sources feel Pitts is a better prospect than T.J.
 Hockenson, Eric Ebron and O.J.
 Howard were in their draft classes and it isn't even close.
 Around the NFL, Pitts is the most coveted player in the 2021 draft class.

 8/29/20: Pitts turned into play-maker in 2019, creating mismatches in the passing game.
 He is too fast for linebackers while being too big for safeties in coverage.
 For the NFL, Pitts could stand to improve his blocking, but he will get drafted for his receiving ability.
 In 2019, he hauled in 54 receptions for 649 yards and five touchdowns.
 Pitts could be improved in 2020 due to his increased experience and further physical development.